Vishal Garg (businessman): Career

-Controversies
+In November 2020, Garg was a defendant in litigation brought by his former business partner Raza Khan and by other parties, with allegations of fraud and misappropriation of funds at prior business ventures including MyRichUncle and CDO administrator EIFC.

-Garg's treatment of employees has attracted negative publicity.
-In November 2020, he was quoted in an e-mail in which he chided some of them as "a bunch of DUMB DOLPHINS".
-In December 2021, a video was widely disseminated of him abruptly firing 900 people in the United States and India through a videotelephony call conducted on December 2nd, 2021.
-Following public outrage, Garg apologized and wrote in a letter to employees that he had "failed to show the appropriate amount of respect and appreciation for the individuals who were affected".
-He remained CEO and in January 2022 the company conducted a review of its internal culture.
-A video subsequently emerged of Garg blaming himself for "overhir[ing]", and a second round of layoffs took place in March 2022 after Garg's return, with the company later also offering 60-day severance packages to employees who voluntarily resigned.
+In November 2020, Garg was quoted in an e-mail in which he chided employees as "a bunch of DUMB DOLPHINS".
+In December 2021, a video was disseminated of him abruptly firing 900 people in the United States and India through a videotelephony call.
+He also insulted Better.com employees on Blind.
+After much criticism, Garg took approximately a month off, returning in January 2022.
+He apologized and wrote in a letter to employees that he had "failed to show the appropriate amount of respect and appreciation for the individuals who were affected".

+On August 3, 2026, Garg was fired by the board of Better.com, with all board members except for Garg voting to remove him.
+After the firing, Better.com sued Garg, alleging that he broke the Securities Exchange Act of 1934.
+On August 13, 2026, Garg stated that he was attempting to regain control of the company and claimed to have support from shareholders to replace the board.

 Personal life

 Garg lives in Manhattan with his wife, Sarita James, and three children.

-Garg has made donations to political candidates and organizations including the Serve America PAC supporting veterans and several members of the Democratic Party.
+Garg has made donations to political candidates and organizations including the Serve America PAC supporting veterans and several members of the Democratic Party, including Kamala Harris, Joe Biden, and Elizabeth Warren.